 LuckPerms

 On the 21st of May 2016, lucko started the LuckPerms project.
-LuckPerms was a new permissions plugin that developed on many of the learnings over the years and supported multiple platforms.
+LuckPerms was a new permissions plugin that developed on many of the learnings in the permissions space over the years and supported multiple platforms.
 It could be installed on Bukkit, Sponge, and even BungeeCord.
-LuckPerms also had a web user interface to set up permissions.
-To this day, LuckPerms is used by a vast majority of servers due to ease of use and versatility.
+LuckPerms also had a web interface to set up permissions from the browser.
+To this day, LuckPerms is used by a vast majority of servers due to its ease of use and versatility.

 2018 to 2020 - The Era of Change